U.S. businessman Jason Spindler among those killed in Kenya terror attack

 "All the terrorists have been eliminated," President Uhuru Kenyatta said in announcing an end to the operation to secure the complex in Nairobi.

-In a televised address, Kenyatta did not say how many attackers were involved.
+In a televised address, Kenyatta didn't say how many attackers were involved.
 He said more than 700 people were evacuated during the security operation and he urged Kenyans to "go back to work without fear," saying the East African country is safe for citizens and visitors.

 Hours before Kenyatta spoke, sporadic gunfire could be heard from the scene after scores of people were rescued at daybreak during what police called a mopping-up exercise.

-The attack involved at least four armed men who invaded the hotel and shops.

-Al-Shabab -- the Somalia-based extremist group that is allied to al Qaeda -- claimed responsibility for the carnage at the DusitD2 hotel complex, which includes bars, restaurants, offices and banks and is in Nairobi's well-to-do Westlands neighbourhood, frequented by foreigners.
+Al-Shabab — the Somalia-based extremist group that is allied to al Qaeda — claimed responsibility for the carnage at the DusitD2 hotel complex, which includes bars, restaurants, offices and banks and is in Nairobi's well-to-do Westlands neighborhood, frequented by foreigners.
 Al-Shabab carried out the 2013 attack at the nearby Westgate Mall in Nairobi that killed 67 people.

 Authorities sent special forces into the hotel to flush out the gunmen.
 Early Wednesday, Kenya's Interior Ministry said in a tweet that all buildings had been secured and there was no further threat.
 At dawn, another explosion and gunfire were heard.